Boeing 747: Flight testing

 The prototype 747 was first displayed to the public on September 30, 1968.

 Before the first 747 was fully assembled, testing began on many components and systems.
 One important test involved the evacuation of 560 volunteers from a cabin mock-up via the aircraft's emergency chutes.
 The first full-scale evacuation took two and a half minutes instead of the maximum of 90 seconds mandated by the Federal Aviation Administration (FAA), and several volunteers were injured.
 Subsequent test evacuations achieved the 90-second goal but caused more injuries.
 Most problematic was evacuation from the aircraft's upper deck; instead of using a conventional slide, volunteer passengers escaped by using a harness attached to a reel.
 Tests also involved taxiing such a large aircraft.
 Boeing built an unusual training device known as "Waddell's Wagon" (named for a 747 test pilot, Jack Waddell) that consisted of a mock-up cockpit mounted on the roof of a truck.
 While the first 747s were still being built, the device allowed pilots to practice taxi maneuvers from a high upper-deck position.

 In 1968, the program cost was US$1 billion (equivalent to $ billion in dollars).
 On September 30, 1968, the first 747 was rolled out of the Everett assembly building for the world's press and representatives of the 26 airlines that had ordered the airliner.
 Over the following months, preparations were made for the first flight, which took place on February 9, 1969, with test pilots Jack Waddell and Brien Wygle at the controls and Jess Wallick at the flight engineer's station.
 Despite a minor problem with one of the flaps, the flight confirmed that the 747 handled extremely well.
 The 747 was found to be largely immune to "Dutch roll", a phenomenon that had been a major hazard to the early swept-wing jets.

+After the 747's introduction into commercial service in 1970, Boeing continued flight tests to address issues with the 747's design.
+In its first year of service, it was observed generating a significant amount of wake turbulence and posed a risk for smaller aircraft flying behind it, prompting the FAA to implement separation rules for aircraft flying close to 747s; the French government banned Pan Am from flying 747s into Paris during its first year of 747 service due to this concern.
+Boeing addressed these concerns in 1970 by conducting wake turbulence tests with a 737-100 flying closely behind a 747 at various distances to measure the wake generation of the larger aircraft, which Boeing found only to have a slight difference from the wake generated by the smaller 707 flown in the same test.